-Nancy Skinner, an accomplished legislator, social justice advocate, and expert on energy and climate change just completed her term in the State Assembly where she represented the East Bay cities along the I-80 corridor from Hercules to Oakland.
+Nancy Skinner is an accomplished legislator, social justice advocate, and expert on energy and climate change.
+She just completed her term in the State Assembly where she represented the East Bay cities along the I-80 corridor from Hercules to Oakland.
 On the Assembly Speaker’s leadership team, Skinner served as Chair of both the Rules Committee and the Budget Committee.

 As Budget Chair, Skinner successfully championed the largest investment in early care and education for California’s children age 0 to 4 in over a decade, expanding access to both childcare and preschool.
 With her leadership, the budget included measures that cut the number of juveniles incarcerated in state facilities and provided new funding to community based programs to reduce prison recidivism.